 PhD, Professor of Civil Engineering, CSU Chico

-Mr. Choa has over 20 years of experience in traffic engineering and operations analysis.
-Fred serves as Fehr & Peers' National Multi-Modal Traffic Operations and Simulation (MMTOS) expert due to his expertise in operations (Synchro, HCS, SIDRA, Tru-Traffic, PASSER, and TRANSYT) and simulation (SimTraffic, CORSIM, Paramics, and VISSIM).
-Fred has successfully completed numerous major projects throughout the United States involving a wide variety of transportation and operational design issues such as Multi-Modal Signal Coordination, Transit Operations (BRT, LRT, Streetcar, and Transit Systems), Transit Signal Priority, HOV / HOT lanes, Interchanges, Roundabouts, and Freeway / Goods Movement Corridors.
+Mr. Choa has over 25 years of experience in traffic engineering and operations analysis.
+Fred serves as Fehr & Peers' National Multi-Modal Traffic Operations and Simulation ((MMTOS) Expert due to his expertise in operations (Synchro, HCS, SIDRA, Tru-Traffic, PASSER, and TRANSYT) and simulation (SimTraffic, TransModeler, VISSIM, AimSUN CORSIM, Dynasim, and Paramics) to improve safety, reduce delays and decrease greenhouse gas emissions.
+Fred has successfully completed major projects throughout the United States involving a wide variety of transportation and operational design issues such as Multi-Modal Signal Coordination, ITS Speed Harmonization, Transit Operations (BRT, LRT, Streetcar, and Transit Systems), Transit Signal Priority, HOV / HOT lanes, Innovative Interchange and Corridor Designs, Roundabouts, and Freeway / Goods Movement Corridors.
 He has published several professional papers on issues related to traffic operations and simulation for the Institute of Transportation Engineers and the Transportation Research Board.

 Bill Cisco has over 20 years of experience in transportation engineering and planning.
-Bill's areas of expertise include traffic operations, transportation planning, traffic impact analysis, travel forecasting, congestion management, parking analysis, and training.
-At TTS, Bill’s duties include managing traffic signal operations, data analytics, and quality control.
-Previously, Bill worked at PTV Group as a senior traffic engineering software associate, and as a consultant for Dowling Associates, CCS Planning & Engineering, and Kaku Associates.
+Bill's areas of expertise include traffic operations, transportation planning, transportation impact analysis, travel forecasting, congestion management, parking analysis, and training.
+At PTV, Bill's duties include managing traffic engineering and transportation planning software applications, including PTV Vistro.
+Previously, Bill worked at Traffic Technology Services as a director of product intelligence, and as a consultant for Dowling Associates, CCS Planning & Engineering, and Kaku Associates.
 Bill is registered as a professional engineer.

 Steve Colman is a professional transportation planner (PTP) with more than 36 years of experience in all modes of surface transportation, including the preparation of EIR transportation sections and more than 75 traffic impact studies, general plan circulation elements, bikeway plans, and transit system plans.
 He was a Principal at Dowling Associates in Oakland for more than 20 years.
 He chaired the Institute of Transportation Engineer's (ITE) technical Coordinating Council 2012-2014, and is currently working on a history of Bay Area transportation.
 In 2016, he received the Western ITE District's Lifetime Achievement Award, the highest award given by the District.